Jumpaku/my-gcp-practice/forms-drive/README.md

   - Enable Google Forms API in API and Services
   - Create a service account with an access key
 - Add a shared drive in Google Workspace
-  - Add the service account as a member to the shared drive as a content manager
+  - Add the service account to the shared drive as a content manager

 ## Examples